RunestoneInteractive/httlads/_sources/PythonReview/python_review_new.rst

 -----------------

-For a simple, one-time-use function, we don't have to define a function, we can use ``lambda`` to define the operation in-line.
-A Lambda function is an anonymous function, meaning that the lambda function does not need a name.
-These are generally not a good idea, most functions are easier to recognize and to read if they have names, but you will see them widely used, so we thought we should mention them.
+For a simple, one-time-use function, we don't have to define a function, we can use a **Lamda function** to define the operation in-line.
+A Lambda function is an anonymous function, meaning that it does not need a name.
+Using them is generally not a good idea, since most functions are easier to recognize and to read if they have names, but you will see them widely used on online forums.

 You can make a Lambda function with a simple one line expression.
 You can make a lambda function by writing: